Last Updated on April 4, 2023

 In the code above, we are using a built-in function called na().
 What this does is check whether the variable has a NaN value or not.

-if the Londonvariable returns Nan, it means the bar is outside of London trading hours.
+variable returns Nan, it means the bar is outside of London trading hours.

-In this event, a variable called val will be assigned the integer 1.
-Otherwise, the valvariable will be set at 0.
+will be assigned the integer 1.
+Otherwise, the val

-Lastly, we plot the newly created valvariable.
+Lastly, we plot the newly created val

 plot(val)